-Zakat per share is calculated in accordance with AAOIFI's Accounting Standard number 9 and Shariah Standard number 35, and the bank Internal Shariah Supervision Committee of the Bank Resolutions.
-The bank communicates the amount of Zakat per share and it is the responsibility of each shareholder to dispose personally his/her own Zakat (note 40).
+Zakat per share is calculated in accordance with AAOIFI's Accounting Standard number 9 and AAOIFI's Shariah Standard number 35, and the Bank's Internal Shariah Supervision Committee of the Bank Resolutions.
+The Bank communicates the amount of Zakat per share and it is the responsibility of each shareholder to dispose personally his/her own Zakat (note 37).